In this guide, you will learn:

 Mumbai

-This method is used to get key and value together.
+It is used to access both keys and values together.

 user = {